-- Business travel domestic (between UK airports), short haul (international flights to/from UK less than 3,700km, usually to European destinations), long haul (international flights to/ from UK greater than 3,700km, usually to non-European destinations) and international (international flights to/ from non-UK destinations) travel by air, rail and car miles travelled using third party transport (this is vehicles owned and operated by other organisations that SSE employees use to conduct business activities). - Well to tank emissions this is the GHG emissions associated with the extraction, refining and transportation of the raw fuel sources to SSE's sites before they are used to generate electricity at the power station, as defined by BEIS reporting guidelines. - Gas sold to customers the amount of gas sold to customers (retail and business customers) that is then used by our customers for heating and power purposes.
-This figure is calculated by taking the amount of gas sold (millions therms) converting it to kWh and then applying a carbon dioxide conversion factor provided by BEIS reporting guidelines (https://www.gov.uk/guidance/measuring-and-reporting-environmental-impacts-guidance-for-businesses). - Transmission losses the electricity lost in the SHE Transmission network (the network between the generator and the distribution company) in the north of Scotland.
+- Business travel domestic (between UK airports), short haul (international flights to/from UK less than 3,700km, usually to European destinations), long haul (international flights to/ from UK greater than 3,700km, usually to non-European destinations) and international (international flights to/ from non-UK destinations) travel by air, rail and car miles travelled using third party transport (this is vehicles owned and operated by other organisations that SSE employees use to conduct business activities). - Well to tank emissions this is the GHG emissions associated with the extraction, refining and transportation of the raw fuel sources to SSE's sites before they are used to generate electricity at the power station, as defined by BEIS reporting guidelines. - Gas sold to customers the amount of gas sold to customers (industrial and commercial business customers in the UK and Ireland and domestic customers in Northern Ireland and the Republic of Ireland) that is then used by our customers for heating and power purposes.
+This figure is calculated by taking the amount of gas sold (millions therms) converting it to kWh and then applying a carbon dioxide conversion factor provided by BEIS reporting guidelines. - Transmission losses the electricity lost in the SHE Transmission network (the network between the generator and the distribution company) in the north of Scotland.
 The transmission of electricity is managed by the network operator, National Grid. - Transmission and distribution losses this is the transmission and distribution losses (the energy loss that occurs getting the electricity to SSE non-operational buildings from the power plant) associated with the electricity consumed by SSE's non-operational buildings (offices, depots, call centres) and operational buildings (substations and thermal power stations).
-This figure is calculated by taking the scope 2 electricity consumption figure for non-operational buildings and electricity consumption in networks and thermal power stations and applying a carbon dioxide conversion factor provided by BEIS reporting guidelines (https://www.gov.uk/guidance/measuring-and-reporting-environmental-impacts-guidance-for-businesses).
-This data is separate to the losses that SSE's transmission and distribution networks report.
+This figure is calculated by taking the scope 2 electricity consumption figure for non-operational buildings and electricity consumption in networks and thermal power stations and applying a carbon dioxide conversion factor provided by BEIS reporting guidelines.
+This data is separate to the losses that SSE's transmission and distribution networks report. - Vessels this is the fuel purchased by a third party for use in third party vessels that service offshore wind farms in which SSE has an ownership share and operates on behalf of joint venture partners.
+For example: Beatrice Offshore Wind Farm Limited (SSE Renewables share 40%); and, Greater Gabbard Offshore Wind Farm (SSE Renewables share 50%).